nicolaslara/solana-masp/docs/protocol-soundness.md

 ---

+## Ciphertexts: data availability (DA) and binding to proofs

+Ciphertexts are required for **outputs only** (note discovery).
+They are not required for inputs.

+Solana’s transaction size constraints and the “ciphertext ↔ proof intent binding” design space are documented in:

+- `docs/design-decisions/ciphertext-da-and-binding.md`

+---

 ## What each party learns (privacy model)

 This section describes the intended privacy properties of the protocol and what information is necessarily revealed.